giampaolo/psutil/docs/api.rst

       If none of these mechanisms are available, the function falls back to a busy loop (non-blocking call and short sleeps).

+      Functionality also ported to the :mod:`subprocess` module in Python 3.15, see `GH-144047`_.

     .. versionchanged:: 5.7.2
        if *timeout* is not ``None``, use efficient event-driven implementation on Linux >= 5.3 and macOS / BSD.